 Preserve CA-C pressure treated lumber is produced to the exacting standard of the AWPA Standards:

 - U1-11, Use Categories UC1, UC2, UC3, and UC4

 - M2 Standard for Inspection of Wood Products Treated with Preservatives

 - M4 Standard for Care of Preservative-Treated Wood Products

-- Preserve ACQ and CA-C preservatives meet the current requirements of the American Wood Protection Association (AWPA) P26-P29 and P48 standards respectively.
+- The Preserve CA-C preservative meets the current requirements of the American Wood Protection Association (AWPA) P26-P29 and P48 standards respectively.

-Preserve ACQ and CA-C treated wood that has been processed per AWPA standards are third-party inspected by an ALSC approved inspection agency.
-Treating plants that process Preserve ACQ and CA-C treated wood per AWPA standards are required to have an on-site quality control management program that involves inspections and quality control sampling of every production batch.
+Preserve CA-C treated wood that has been processed per AWPA standards is third-party inspected by an ALSC approved inspection agency.
+Treating plants that process Preserve CA-C treated wood per AWPA standards are required to have an on-site quality control management program that involves inspections and quality control sampling of every production batch.

 You can assure your wood meets national consensus standards for pressure treated wood by looking for the distinctive CheckMark logo which appears on end labels or stamps on quality treated wood products (see example of CheckMark logo below).
 The CheckMark logo signifies that the wood has been produced under third party oversight and inspection to ensure that minimum requirements for preservative penetration, retention, and quality control have been met.1